 About Destination Queenstown

-With its majestic beauty, unrivalled range of activities and attractions, range of accommodation choices, cosmopolitan shopping, award-winning food and wine, cosmopolitan nightlife and friendly Southern hospitality, Queenstown is recognised as one of the world’s most desirable destinations.
+Now, with its majestic beauty, unrivalled range of activities, attractions and accommodation and friendly southern hospitality, Queenstown has become one of the world’s most desirable destinations.

 Working with Destination Queenstown